-Note: The SAS Visual Analytics Explorer Server Configuration component has been merged into SAS Visual Analytics Server Components 6.2.
+Note: The SAS Visual Analytics Explorer Server Configuration component in release 6.1 has been merged into SAS Visual Analytics Server Components.

 4 Plan SAS user downtime at your site.

 You need to schedule a window of time when your SAS deployment is not being used in order to install and configure SAS 9.4 and migrate your SAS content.